(Last updated: 5 May 2021, 10:50)

 Procedure for taking a test and obtain a travel certificate:

 Contact a private healthcare provider who issues travel certificates.
-At the moment, and to our knowledge, there are two such healthcare providers in Umeå, Vaccina and SVEA Vaccin.
+At the moment, and to our knowledge, there are two such healthcare providers in Umeå, SVEA Vaccin and Vaccina.
 Please note that if you do not have a Swedish personal identity number, you must turn to SVEA Vaccin.

 Plan your travels well